LukaszKontowski/ticketBookingApp/README.md

 # ticketBookingApp
-ticket booking app for learning purposes
+Ticket booking app for learning purposes

 In order to run this app on your machine follow these steps: